Recovery First Addiction Treatment Program Overview

 Addiction Recovery Program Overview

 Recovery First provides client-centered addiction treatment and drug rehabilitation for adults struggling with drug and alcohol addiction.
-Our licensed and qualified team helps our clients develop an individualized rehabilitation plan and treatment goals.
+Our licensed and qualified team works with you or your loved one develop an customized rehab plan and treatment goals.
 Our levels of care include Medical Detox, Residential Treatment (RT), Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP), and Outpatient Program (OP).

 During treatment, clients work on their individualized aftercare plans in preparation for integration into the community, home life, and employment.
 To reinforce the recovery skills learned while in treatment, we encourage clients to participate in Recovery First alumni events, join local recovery groups, attend 12-Step programs, explore Sober Living activities/housing, and practice relapse prevention strategies.